-The sea ice drift product is provided by CERSAT, Ifremer (Ezraty et al., 2006).
+The sea-ice drift product is provided by CERSAT, Ifremer (Ezraty et al., 2006).
 The Lagrangian drift data is obtained at a resolution of 35 km by a pattern recognition algorithm from QuickSCAT, AMSR-E and SSM/I images.
-It is available from October to April

-- inclusive and does not provide information close to the ice edge.
-The 3-day drift has been chosen as a compromise: long enough to average out some random errors in the composites that are computed over shorter periods and short enough to avoid severe loss of data near the coast that occurs in the composites computed over longer peri- - ods.
-The data is available from October 2002, but it is unavailable during summer due to loss of patterns caused by melting.
+It is available from October to April inclusive and does not provide information close to the ice edge.
+The 3-day drift has been chosen as a compromise: long enough to average out some random errors in the composites that are computed over shorter periods and short enough to avoid severe loss of data near the coast that occurs in the composites computed over longer periods.
+The data is available from October 2002, but it is unavailable during summer due to loss of patterns where melting occurs.
 The provider accuracy estimate of 7 km/3 days is overestimated by a factor 2 to account for representation error.

-Because the sea ice drift data is Lagrangian, the corresponding observation operator is nonlinear.
+Because the sea-ice drift data is Lagrangian, the corresponding observation operator is nonlinear.
 The model equivalent 3-days drift is computed for each ensemble member and each grid cell of the satellite data product.
 The initial positions are advected 3 days forward using model daily averaged ice velocities and a 2nd order Runge-Kutta method.
 The final displacements are computed on the observation grid.
-To the best of our knowledge, assimilation of ice drift in TOPAZ represents the first example of assimilating Lagrangian data in a realistic ocean model.

-25 4.3 Bias estimation
+4.3 Bias estimation

 Bias estimation of SST and mean sea surface height (MSSH) was implemented in the reanalysis in February 2008.
-Following is a brief description of the bias estimation procedure.
+The following is a brief description of the bias estimation procedure.

-- The bias fields for each ensemble member are initialised to random spatially uniform values, with the standard deviation of the order of expected bias magnitude (the SST bias fields were initialised in the interval [-4,4]°C; the MSSH bias fields [-0.6,0.6] m).
+- 1. The bias fields for each ensemble member are initialised to random spatially uniform values, with the standard deviation of the order of expected bias magnitude (the SST bias fields were initialised in the interval [-4, 4] °C; the MSSH bias fields [-0.6, 0.6] m).
 There is no need to have spatial variations in the initial fields due to the use of localisation. - 2.
 These fields are then augmented to the state vector. - 3.
 During assimilation, the forecast observations for each ensemble member are offset by the value of the corresponding bias field.
 This involves SLA and SST observations, as well as in-situ temperature observations, which are offset up to the model depth of the mixed layer for a given ensemble member, with a smooth transition between offsetting by the full magnitude of the SST bias and no correction at about the mixed layer depth. - 4.
 The bias fields are corrected due to their correlations with the forecast ensemble observations, which establish after a few assimilation cycles. - 5.
 The bias fields remain constant during propagation, but their spread reduces after each assimilation cycle.
-Therefore, to avoid collapse of bias field ensembles, additional inflation is introduced (2 % per cycle for SLA, and 6% for SST).
+Therefore, to avoid collapse of bias field ensembles, additional inflation is introduced (2 % per cycle for SLA, and 6 % for SST).

-This bias estimation procedure is similar to that in the EnKF-Matlab package available from http://enkf.nersc.no/Code/EnKF-Matlab.
+This bias estimation procedure is similar to that in the EnKF-Matlab package available from http://enkf.nersc.no/Code/ EnKF-Matlab.